 December 10.
 Concerned about the faith of young men caught up in the industrial revolution in Germany, Blessed Adolph Kolping bucked social pressure and reached out to the young workers.
 Today, the Kolping Society upholds the dignity of workers throughout the world.

 March 12.
 Blessed Angela Salawa was a maid for many years, and eventually became a Secular Franciscan who worked with wounded and sick soldiers during World War I. Abandoned by everyone before her death, she died on March 12, 1922.

 June 4.
-Blessed Angeline of Marsciano founded the first Third Order community of women in the Franciscan Order; something new in her day.
+Blessed Angeline of Marsciano founded the first Third Order community of women in the Franciscan family; something new in her day.
 While briefly married, Blessed Angeline did not set aside the vow of perpetual chastity she'd made as a child.
 She spent her life caring for the sick and the poor.

 December 18.
 Blessed Anthony Grassi had a deep devotion to Our Lady from childhood.
 He joined the Oratorian Fathers at 17 and was known as a very good student.
 Struck by lightning at age 29, he was paralyzed for a few days, but recovered and was somewhat of a changed man.

 July 27.
 Blessed Antonio Lucci, a Conventual Franciscan, was a noted theologian and teacher, who was appointed bishop of Bovino.
 He led the diocese for 23 years and was known for his generosity with the poor.